Exploring Hudson Bay: A Visitor's Guide

 The fur of the beaver, widespread here, was a sought-after luxury in Europe at that time, used for making beaver hats and other articles of clothing.
 The Hudson's Bay Company established a network of trading posts over the largely unexplored north and west of Canada, bases for the later settlement and development of the country.

 The English traders' almost total monopoly of the fur trade did not run into any serious competition until a century later, when the North West Company was founded in 1779.
 After a bitter struggle, however, this new rival was forced into a merger in 1821.
 Nevertheless the changed technical, political, and social circumstances meant the powerful company could no longer maintain its hegemony and, in 1870, it had to sell its land to the Canadian government.
 Other holdings, including the fur trading company, have been disposed of in recent decades.
-Nowadays the former fur traders own many big department stores throughout Canada and employ thousands of people.

 The Nunavik village of Puvirnituq has about 1,400 residents, mostly Inuit.
 It has become well known as a handicraft center producing stone sculptures, prints, and decorated textiles.